 Housing & Dining Services recognizes that students may want to personalize their rooms.
 We encourage and support room decoration efforts.
 However, we ask that all residents observe Safety and Security Standards for the safety of themselves and of other residents and guests.
 Please keep in mind that you should leave your room in the same condition it was in when you checked in at the beginning of the semester.

 Students may NOT paint their own residence hall rooms.
 Any alterations or changes to a resident’s room must be completed by University personnel only.

 Draperies are provided by the University.
 They meet fire code and should not be removed or replaced except by University staff.

-All residence halls have carpet in the rooms for your comfort.
-Please DO NOT put your own carpet on top of the room carpet.
+Please DO NOT put your own carpet on top of any room carpet.
 This causes excessive wear and reduces the life of the permanent carpet.
 Small throw rugs are permitted.

 Walls, Doors, and Decorations